tremho/nativescript-pull-reveal/README.md

 Please submit your Pull Requests, with as much explanation and examples you can provide to support your changes.

+Outstanding issues and requests for help are listed here: https://github.com/tremho/nativescript-pull-reveal/issues

-Feel free to email me at `steve@ohmert.com` to start a discussion for other suggestions.
+Or, feel free to email me at `steve@ohmert.com` to start a discussion for other suggestions.